greenelab/deep-review/sections/03_categorize.md

 the algorithms could be re-used across tasks.
 Their aim was to analyze the free text portions of pathology reports to identify the primary site and laterality of tumors.
-The only features the authors supplied to the algorithms were unigrams and bigrams, counts for single words and two-word combinations in a free text document.
+The only features the authors supplied to the algorithms were unigrams (counts for single words) and bigrams (counts for two-word combinations) in a free text document.
 They subset the full set of words and word combinations to the 400 most common.
 The machine learning algorithms that they employed (naïve Bayes, logistic regression, and deep neural networks) all performed relatively